mithra62/ee_export/system/user/addons/export/DOCUMENTATION.md

 ### 3.3 Grid

 Exports EE Grid field rows as a flat tabular dataset.
-Each exported row represents one grid row and carries entry-level context columns alongside all grid column values.
-Streams in chunks.
+Each output row carries entry-level context (`entry_id`, `entry_title`, `row_order`) alongside the grid column values.
+Streams in chunks. `limit` controls entries processed, not grid rows; a channel with 100 entries and 5 rows each produces up to 500 output rows.

 ```ee
 {exp:export:grid